calebjmatthews/endless-desert/concept.md

   [ ] Fish before quail
   [ ] Fix for stuck without sand before trading unlocked [ ] Trader trust to affect # of items
-  [ ] Increase # of traders research
+  [ ] Field note reasearch to use large quantities of other resources [ ] Increase # of traders research
   [ ] Traders to use a mix of exact, tag, subcategory specificities [ ] Glassware to use cloth subcategory an ingredient